STAT545-UBC/STAT545-UBC-original-website/block024_package.md

 ### Files that make a packages

 * Helper files that we don't have to worry about:
-    + `.gitignore` is the usual ignore file for git.
+    + `.gitignore` is the usual ignore file for Git.
 We don't have to change it.
-    + `.Rbuildignore` TODO
+    + `.Rbuildignore` is an ignore file for the R package building process.
+We can talk about this later.
-    + `gameday.Rproj` is the usual file for an R project.
+    + `gameday.Rproj` is the usual file for an RStudio project.
 We don't have to change it.
-    + `Read-and-delete-me` was placed here to help with the documentation.
-We will use `roxygen2` instead, so we can delete this file (with or without reading it).
-    + `NAMESPACE` again, `roxygen2` will help us with that.
-We will never edit this by hand.
+    + `NAMESPACE` is a very important file, but we will never edit this by hand. `roxygen2` will maintain this for us.

-* `man/` (for *manual*) will be where we will document our code and package.
 * `R/` finally, this is where the actual R code will go.
 * `DESCRIPTION` holds meta information about your package.
 We will modify this first.

+@jennybc: If you submit to my plea that we init package with `devtools::create()` two  bullet points go away.
+I have deleted them for you!

 ### DESCRIPTION FILE